donbcolab/aie-midterm/chainlit.md

 #### Question 1
 - Question: What is Airbnb's 'Description of Business'?
-- Response: Airbnb's 'Description of Business' is operating a global platform for unique stays and experiences, connecting hosts and guests online or through mobile devices to book spaces and experiences around the world.
+- Response: Airbnb's 'Description of Business' is operating a global platform for unique stays and experiences, connecting hosts and guests (collectively referred to as "customers") online or through mobile devices to book spaces and experiences around the world.
 - LangSmith trace: https://smith.langchain.com/public/97ddd0f2-9316-40d2-90b2-813519c501d5/r

 #### Question 2